DracotMolver/quartz-js/docs/README.md

 }
 ```

 Even if the Object is empty I have to write some extra code because an empty Object is `true` due to the nature of JavaScript.
-This is well known as `Trusthy` or `Falsy`.
+This is well known as `Truthty` or `Falsy`.

 With **Quarzt** this would be different.
 An empty Object or Array is `false`.
 This is even in pure JavaScript if you get the length of an Array or Object, which is 0 if they are empty, therefore false.